yikesaxe/Continuous-Memory-Profiler/stateless-sampling/stateless-sampling-tests.md

 ### 5.5 Dead Zone Analysis

-The `windows_zero_sampled` metric counts windows of 100,000 allocations where zero samples occurred.
+The `windows_zero_sampled` metric counts windows of 100,000 allocations where zero samples occurred (count).
 This is a proxy for sampling bias.

 **Findings**:
 - **Monotonic workload**: All schemes show `windows_zero_sampled = 1.0` (expected for a single-window workload)